Reign FC drops World Cup homecoming match in front of club record attendance

 “I was just really upset,” Long said.
 “I was disappointed in myself.”

 The Chicago Red Stars (7-5-2) spoiled the Reign’s World Cup welcome-back party, posting a 4-0 victory.
-The Reign (5-3-5) welcomed back eight international World Cup players to its roster, which was demonstrated by a faint layer of unorganized communication and ultimately kept the team from creating strong scoring drives.
+The Reign (5-3-5) welcomed back eight international World Cup players to its roster, which was demonstrated by a faint layer of unorganized communication and ultimately kept the team from creating strong scoring opportunities.

 The defeat stung even more as it was in front of a club-record crowd of 7,479 people — the stadium’s highest-attended event this year.

 “This is my second year and I haven’t felt anything like that,” said Reign defender Steph Catley.
 “It was a real buzz.
 It was so loud, every tackle, every pass.
 We obviously didn’t get the win for them and I’m pretty sad about that.
-I really wanted to do that for the crowd that came out today, because they were in incredible.”
+I really wanted to do that for the crowd that came out today, because they were incredible.”

 “We had so many people here and we let four goals go in and it was just really upsetting for everyone,” added Long.
 “I wanted to put on a show today.”

-Prior to the match, the Reign recognized its World Cup players: Rosie White (who played for New Zealand), Jodie Taylor (England), Rumi Utsugi (Japan), Catley (Australia), Rebecca Quinn (Canada), Celia Jimenez Delgado (Spain), Long (USA) and Megan Rapinoe (USA).
+Before the match, the Reign recognized its World Cup players: Rosie White (who played for New Zealand), Jodie Taylor (England), Rumi Utsugi (Japan), Catley (Australia), Rebecca Quinn (Canada), Celia Jimenez Delgado (Spain), Long (USA) and Megan Rapinoe (USA).

 Fireworks rocketed from the stadium after the introduction of Rapinoe and Long.
 For Rapinoe, the recognition continued as she was given a key to the city of Tacoma from Mayor Victoria Woodards and an “Equal Pay” chant began in response.